HTony03/HTony03/README.md

 ### Hello there
 **Heres HTony03**

-I’m currently a high school student in Shanghai.
+I’m currently a college student in Shanghai.

 I like writing small python projects, and would like to study java when I’m free.